If you wish to rent to a Section 8 family you should inform Regional Housing Authority (RHA) staff of the availability of your property.

 How do I return the Landlord Packet?

 A Section 8 tenant has a specific amount of time to return the packet to our offices, so please do not delay in returning the packet with all the forms completed.
-You may fax, scan or mail in the packet; you may also return it to the tenant and they can submit it to us.
-Once we receive the packet we will determine if the tenant can afford the property and our Housing Quality Standards Inspector will contact the landlord to schedule an inspection.
+You may fax, email or mail in the packet; you may also return it to the tenant and they can submit it to us.
+Once we receive the packet we will determine unit is affordable for the family and an inspection will be scheduled with one of our HQS inspectors.

 When do I get an inspection?